Today kicks off my annual Suite of Sweets for Sweethearts (SSS) event by sharing my Pomegranate Sherbet recipe. I’m

 - 1 can full-fat coconut milk, chilled

-- ¼ cup honey (or agave nectar for vegan option)
+- ¼ cup honey (or agave nectar for vegan option; more of either if you omit stevia below---see notes)

 - 7 drops liquid vanilla crème stevia (optional, see notes if you wish to leave it out)

 - Mix all together well (using blender, or bowl and your mixer) and pour into frozen tub of ice cream maker.
 Churn about 25 minutes.